 The question that remains is how we unlock that information.
 HUMAN Protocol is itself a tool to facilitate the creation and collaboration of superminds.
 And, furthermore, it is the ultimate realization of Smith’s observation, as specialization becomes achievable on a global scale, with knowledge the contributed resource.

-Today, on the Protocol, Workers earn HMT for labeling data for AI, but that is only the beginning.
+Today, workers earn HMT for labeling data for AI, but that is only the beginning.
 Any kind of fungible human task can be brought onto the Protocol.
 One could manage the collaboration of a distributed team of Workers towards any kind of goal.
-It could be an encyclopedia entry, where each section is distributed to individual workers who either know -- or can find out -- what they need to.
+It could be an encyclopedia entry, where each section is distributed to individual who either know -- or can find out -- what they need to.
 Or it could be a company report, in which the graphic design would be sent to a designer, the numbers to an accountant, the text written by an NLP programme, and the overview to a lawyer, each paid for their role, and no one needing to know who they are working with.

 Why caution is required